Can You Sue if You Are Hit by an Uninsured Driver in Philadelphia?

 Unfortunately, if you are hit by an uninsured driver and suffer serious bodily injury and damage to your vehicle, the minimum limits of uninsured motorist coverage may not cover all your expenses.
-If your insurance policy cannot cover the costs of your injuries, it may be wise to file suit against the other driver.
+If your insurance policy cannot cover the costs of your injuries, it may be wise to file a lawsuit against the other driver.

-What to Do if You Are in an Accident with an Uninsured Motorist
+What to Do if You Are in an Accident with an Uninsured Motorist in Philadelphia

 If your insurance policy is not enough to cover the damages caused by the uninsured driver, you can still sue the driver personally.
 If you choose to file a personal injury lawsuit against the negligent driver, you should be aware of the filing deadline for your case.
 In Pennsylvania, personal injury lawsuits must be filed within two years of the date of the accident.
 If you do not file your claim within this two-year window, the court may bar your claim.
 This law is referred to as the “statute of limitations.”